 A measles infection can last for several weeks.
 Symptoms usually start 7–14 days

 Can Measles Be Prevented?

 The best way to protect your kids is to make sure they're immunized

-It's important for all kids who can get the vaccine to get it on schedule.
+It's important for all kids who can get the vaccine to get it on time.
 At-risk

-people (such as those with weakened immune systems) can't get the vaccine and depend
+people (such as those with weak immune systems) can't get the vaccine.
+But when a

 When Should I Call the Doctor?

 Call the doctor right away if you think that your child has measles.
 Also call

 if your child was around someone who has measles, especially if your child: